The 10 Best Cat Food for Older Cats (Review)

 - Whether the cat is under or over weight;

-- Whether the cat is an indoor or outdoor cat;
+- Whether the cat is an indoor or outdoor;

-To soften cat food, you can resort to mixing dry food and wet food or switch entirely to a diet of wet food.
+To soften food, you can resort to mixing dry and wet or switch entirely to a diet of wet type.

 - Elderly Cats — Special Considerations | International Cat Care.
 30 July 2018, icatcare.org/advice/elderly-cats-special-considerations/.